Maillard reaction: Foods and products

 The preparation of French fries at high temperature can lead to the formation of acrylamide.

 The browning reactions that occur when meat is roasted or seared are complex and occur mostly by Maillard browning with contributions from other chemical reactions, including the breakdown of the tetrapyrrole rings of the muscle protein myoglobin.
 Maillard reactions also occur in dried fruit and when champagne ages in the bottle.

 Caramelization is an entirely different process from Maillard browning, though the results of the two processes are sometimes similar to the naked eye (and taste buds).
 Caramelization may sometimes cause browning in the same foods in which the Maillard reaction occurs, but the two processes are distinct.
 They are both promoted by heating, but the Maillard reaction involves amino acids, whereas caramelization is the pyrolysis of certain sugars.

+In the production of animal feed, the Maillard reaction can reduce feed quality by reducing the digestibility of amino acids.
 In making silage, excess heat causes the Maillard reaction to occur, which reduces the amount of energy and protein available to the animals that feed on it.